abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ### Improvements on eShopOnAbp Project & E-Book Announcement

-There are a couple of developments on the **eShopOnAbp** project made in this version.
+There are some developments on the **eShopOnAbp** project made in this version.
 You can see the brief descriptions of the some of the improvements below:

 * Local certificates have been created to use while working in Kubernetes and also Helm Charts have been updated.
 See [#107](https://github.com/abpframework/eShopOnAbp/pull/107).
 * The Order Management page has been created.
 See [#92](https://github.com/abpframework/eShopOnAbp/pull/92).